 When you add a new query section, a default query section will be created with Basic settings.
 You can edit these settings in the Basic settings tab, or if you are defining a more complex query, you can view the basic settings in the Advanced settings tab or the Scripted settings tab, and then edit the settings in one of these tabs.
 However, if you edit the settings in the Advanced settings tab, the settings will become incompatible with the Basic settings, so you will only be able to view and edit the query settings in the Advanced settings tab and Scripted settings tab.
-Similarly, if you edit the settings in the Scripted settings tab, the settings will become incompatible with the Basic settings and Advanced settings so you will only be able to view and edit the query settings in the Scripted settings tab.
+Similarly, if you edit the settings in the Scripted settings and Advanced settings so you will only be able to view and edit the query settings so you will only be able to view and edit the guery settings so you will only be able to view and edit the settings and Advanced settings so you will only be able to view and edit the query settings in the Scripted settings tab.